Disability Assessment Centre

 You will need to submit an application form and evidence of your disability to your funding body.

-If your funding body is Student Finance England, the link to their website is: www.gov.uk/disabled-students-allowances-dsas/overview
+If your funding body is Student Finance England, you can read about the DSA process and begin your application on their website.

 You can also contact the Disability Advice Team at your University or College who will be able to assist you.

 Students not studying at Leeds Beckett University will need to email email@example.com and provide us with the following details so that log in details can be set up for you to access our online booking system called MyHub:

 1. Full Name